← Back to AI Xens Home

 • Business Protection: To protect our rights, property, or safety, or that of our clients or others

-• Business Transactions: In connection with a merger, acquisition, or sale of business assets (with appropriate safeguards)
+• Business Transactions: In connection with a merger, acquisition, or sale of business assets (with appropriate safeguards and required notifications)

 5. Cookies and Tracking Technologies